skycode9/DevTinder-NodeApp/ReadMe.md

 - Diffrence between app.use and app.all
 - Write a dummy auth middleware and test it for admin and user routes
 - Error Handling with app.use(err, req, res, next) and try catch method

+## Database & Schema, Models and Mongoose

+- Create a free culster on a MongoDB website
+- Install a mongoose liabrary (npm i mongoose)
+- Connect your application to the Database --> <ConnectionURL>/DBname
+- Call the ConnectDB fn and connect the Databse and after run the application on port like 3030